QuantEcon/python-lecture-sandpit.myst/lectures/cross_product_trick.md

 # Cross product trick

-This notebooks describes formulas for eliminating
+This lecture describes formulas for eliminating

-  * cross products between states and control in linear quadratic dynamic programming  problems
+  * cross products between states and control in linear-quadratic dynamic programming  problems

   * covariances between state and measurement noises in  Kalman filtering  problems